brotatotes/bht-automation/bht gen 1/Matthew/Chapter 2/Matthew 2 4 bht.md

 2. "The Magi, with less knowledge but more faith, were nearer the truth."
 3. "The indifference of the former was hostility in the germ."

+### Archibald T Robertson:
+1. "The prophetic present (γεννατα) is given, the very words of Herod retained by Matthew's report."
+2. "The imperfect tense (epunthaneto) suggests that Herod inquired repeatedly, probably of one and another of the leaders gathered together, both Sadducees (chief priests) and Pharisees (scribes)."
+3. "Herod was desperately in earnest to learn what the Jews really expected about the coming of 'the Messiah.'"

+### John Gill:
+1. "Here we have an account of Herod's conduct at this juncture; he calls a council, assembles the sanhedrim, gathers together the more learned persons in the city to consult with them upon this matter."
+2. "The chief priests, all of which he gathered together, and which seem to be many; and were not only the then present high priest and his substitutes, but all the principal persons of the priesthood."
+3. "Herod's pretence, no doubt, in putting this question was, that he might be able to satisfy the wise men of the East about this matter; though the true reason within himself was, that he might know where this new born king was, in order to destroy him."

 ### John Wesley:
-1. "The chief priests were not just the high priest and his deputy, but also included the chief men from each of the twenty-four divisions of priests.
-This shows the wide representation and authority of the religious leaders at the time."
+1. "The chief priests were not only the high priest and his deputy, but also the chief men in each of the twenty-four courses of priests.
+This shows the wide-reaching influence and authority of the religious leaders at the time."

-2. "The scribes, known as the doctors of the law, had the important role of explaining the Scriptures to the people.
-They were the public preachers and expounders of the law of Moses, providing guidance and interpretation to the community."
+2. "The scribes were the ones responsible for explaining the Scriptures to the people.
+They were the public preachers and expounders of the law of Moses.
+Their role as doctors of the law highlights their expertise and knowledge in interpreting and teaching the sacred texts."

-3. "The combination of the chief priests and the scribes in opposing Jesus highlights the unified front of religious authority against him.
-It underscores the significant challenge he faced in challenging the established religious order and teachings."
+3. "The presence of both the chief priests and the scribes in this verse emphasizes the collaboration between the religious and scholarly authorities in opposing Jesus.
+It underscores the united front against him and the extent to which they were threatened by his teachings and actions."

 ## Generation Details